 Local Government Reform Submission 2009 (7MB)

-Summary of Local Government Reform Submission 2009
+Read a summary of Town's Local Government Reform Submission 2009 below:

 The Town doesn't support an amalgamation of Cambridge with any of neighbouring councils; Cambridge is financially sustainable and doesn't need to amalgamate to achieve this.
 Cambridge works effectively at its current size, however, as the Minister has asked councils to consider their appropriate size Council decided to propose expanding its boundaries to include: